 Dive into a Vietnamese tradition with some origami lanterns

-If you’ve researched Vietnam before as a travel destination, I’m confident you’ll have read about Hoi An before.
+If you’ve researched Vietnam as a travel destination, I’m confident you’ll have read about Hoi An.
 Often people’s favourite place in Vietnam, Hoi An is known as the ‘city of lanterns’.
-The old town is a UNESCO heritage site, and limits the vehicles that are allowed in.
-Cars, busses and scooters are not allowed (although some cheeky moped drivers will sometimes ignore this).
+The old town is a UNESCO heritage site, and limits the vehicles that are allowed in to the centre.
+Cars, buses and scooters are not allowed (although some cheeky moped drivers ignore this).

-The old town is known as a ‘walking and cycling town’.
+The old town is known as a ‘walking & cycling town’.
 Boasting beautiful French style architecture dating back to the French colony, the Hoi An old town is quite the sight to behold.
-Vietnamese tradition in Hoi An is to hang beautiful hand-made colourful lanterns outside their homes and shops.
-In recent years they’ve really taken this up a notch, and now the streets are decorated with huge strings of lanterns!
+Vietnamese tradition in Hoi An is to hang beautiful handmade lanterns outside their homes and shops.
+In recent years they’ve really taken this up a notch, and now the streets are decorated with huge strings of lanterns.

 Visit the king in the Vietnamese jungle

-It’s no surprise that the first genre to come to mind when thinking about Vietnam films would primarily be war movies.
-A number of well-known Hollywood movies focus on the Vietnam war.
-Titles such as ‘Platoon’, ‘Full Metal Jacket’, ‘We Were Soldiers’ and ‘Good Morning Vietnam’ to name a few.
-However, none of these would be my first recommendation.
-You may be familiar with a certain abnormally large ape?
+It’s no surprise that the first genre to come to mind when thinking about films featuring Vietnam is war.
+There's titles such as ‘Platoon’, ‘Full Metal Jacket’, ‘We Were Soldiers’ and ‘Good Morning Vietnam’, just to name a few.
+Yet none of these would be my first recommendation.
+Are you familiar with a famous abnormally large ape?

-Kong: Skull Island, released in 2017, is a movie rebooting the King Kong franchise.
+Kong: Skull Island, released in 2017, is a newer movie rebooting the King Kong franchise.
 It focuses on a crew of soldiers and explorers that venture to Skull Island.
-They find some huge scary monsters await them!
-From that point, it’s a survival style movie for our heroes.
-Starring actors such as Tom Hiddleston, Sam Jackson, Brie Larson and John C. Reilly, the movie doesn’t lack in big names.
-The special effects are good, the action is intense and shot well.
+Awaiting them are some truly terrifying beasts, turning it into a mission of survival for our heroes.
+Starring Tom Hiddleston, Sam Jackson, Brie Larson and John C. Reilly, the movie doesn’t lack in big names.
+The special effects are fantastic, the action is intense and the cinematography is en pointe.

-‘But how the hell does this relate to Vietnam!?’, I hear you yelling at your screen.
-Calm down okay!
-There’s no need for that… Jheese!
+'But how does this relate to Vietnam?’
+I imagine you thinking.
 See, Vietnam is home to some of the most impressive and dramatic landscapes in the world.
-Certainly some of the most beautiful views I’ve ever seen.
-So beautiful in fact, that Kong: Skull Island was actually filmed predominantly in Vietnam.
-Halong Bay and Ninh Binh to be precise.
+Certainly some of the most beautiful views I’ve ever seen!
+So beautiful in fact, that Kong: Skull Island was filmed predominantly in Vietnam, mostly Ha Long Bay & Ninh Binh.

-The jungle-topped limestone cliffs provided a fantastic setting to base the movie!
-The scenes filmed over water were filmed in Halong Bay, helicopters and whatnot.
-Scenes shot on land, wading through sludgy mud for example or running for your life from a huge lizard were filmed in Ninh Binh!
+The jungle-topped limestone cliffs provided a fantastic setting for the film.
 Just add a huge CGI ape, some Sam Jackson one-liners and bang; there’s your Hollywood movie!
-Check it out to see some of Vietnam’s best landscapes on the big screen.
-Or if you’re watching on your phone, the small screen will do just fine too.
+Check it out to see some of Vietnam’s best landscapes on the silver screen.

 A super short history lesson

-You’ve probably heard a little bit about the Vietnam war.
-It’s a pretty messy history.
-Featuring the collapse of a colony, a civil war, the great communism vs. capitalism conflict, and a 250km network of tunnels, the Vietnam war is something you should learn at least a little bit about before visiting.
+You’ve probably heard a bit about the Vietnam War.
+Sadly, it's pretty messy.
+Featuring the collapse of a colony, a civil war, the great Communism vs. Capitalism conflict and a 250km network of tunnels, the Vietnam War is something you should definitely gain some context on before visiting.

 Sing your heart out with some Vietnamese Karaoke

-The Vietnamese love karaoke… And I mean, they LOVE it.
-Many Vietnamese families will have a huge speaker with a Bluetooth microphone connected to it.
-Whether it’s a big event including the whole family like a wedding or birthday, or even if it’s just a Friday night down at Mr. Hai’s house, they love to put their favourite Vietnamese ballad on and just let it rip!
+The Vietnamese love karaoke… and by that, I mean they REALLY love it.
+Many Vietnamese families own a huge speaker with a Bluetooth microphone connected to it just for this purpose.
+Whether it’s a big event with the whole family like a wedding or birthday, or just a Friday night down at Mr. Hai’s house, Vietnamese love to put their favourite ballad on and let it rip!

-If you make it out to Vietnam, be sure to listen out for it.
-Until then, why not get the music blasting in your bedroom/living room/kitchen and belt it out with some of your favourite songs!
-I know many of the Vietnam Intro leaders love to do a bit of Karaoke on their tours, so perhaps some practice ahead of time would give your performance that cutting edge!
+In rural areas of Vietnam sometimes there is very little for locals to do.
+Head to the Mekong Delta and you can often hear music blasting and a Vietnamese man/woman singing their heart out to whoever will listen!
+You may not understand what they’re singing, but you’ll feel the emotion for sure.
+If you travel to Vietnam, be sure to keep your ears out.
+Until then, why not get the music blasting in your bedroom/living room/kitchen and belt out with some of your favourite songs!
+I know many of the Vietnam Intro leaders love to do a bit of karaoke on their tours, so some practice ahead of time would give your performance that cutting edge.